-Veto mishap focuses on Alaska oil-wealth fund transfer
+Alaska governor to allow oil-wealth fund transfer to proceed

-JUNEAU, Alaska (AP) — Alaska Gov. Mike Dunleavy cited as one of his more significant vetoes a $4 billion transfer of earnings from the state’s oil-wealth fund to the fund’s constitutionally protected principal.
+JUNEAU, Alaska (AP) — Alaska Gov. Mike Dunleavy will allow to go through a $4 billion transfer of earnings from the state’s oil-wealth fund to the fund’s constitutionally protected principal that he had intended to veto, a spokesperson said Tuesday.

-But the version of the budget posted on the Legislature’s website shows that line item was not crossed out, as Dunleavy said he intended.
-Dunleavy’s office said it was an error that should be corrected.
-Members of the Alaska House’s majority coalition decided against accepting his correction and said a legislative attorney was expected to weigh in, the Anchorage Daily News reported.
+Corey Allen Young, a spokesperson for Dunleavy, told The Associated Press by email that the transfer would not “adversely affect” Dunleavy’s proposal to restructure the oil-wealth fund and place a dividend formula in the constitution calling for a 50/50 split between what is drawn for dividends and government.

-Lawmakers who supported the transfer saw it as a way to keep the money from being spent.
-Dunleavy said he intended to veto the transfer to have a fuller discussion with lawmakers about the fund.
+Dunleavy last week cited as one of his more significant vetoes the $4 billion transfer.
+But the version of the budget posted on the Legislature’s website shows that item was not crossed out, as Dunleavy said he intended.
+Dunleavy’s office had said it was an error that should be corrected.
+Members of the Alaska House’s majority coalition decided against accepting his correction and said legislative attorneys were expected to weigh in, the Anchorage Daily News reported.

 As of May 31, $12.2 billion in the earnings reserve was uncommitted, according to the Alaska Permanent Fund Corp.
 That does not include the $4 billion transfer that was part of the budget passed last month.